Japan | 93 min.

 2.35:1 original aspect ratio

 black & white

-Shindo, who had worked with both Kenji Mizoguchi and Kon Ichikawa, shot to international fame with the astounding Children of Hiroshima (1952).
-Eight years later, the BAFTA-nominated The Naked Island won the Grand Prix at Moscow International Film Festival (where Luchino Visconti was a jury member).
-It is now considered to be one of Shindo’s major works, and its success saved his film company from bankruptcy.
-The experience of making The Naked Island led Shindo to appreciate ‘collective film production’, and has been his preferred method of making films ever since.
-The Masters of Cinema Series is proud to release The Naked Island for the first time on home video in the UK.
+Shindô, who had worked with both Kenji Mizoguchi and Kon Ichikawa, shot to international fame in 1952 with the astounding Children of Hiroshima.
+Eight years later, the BAFTA-nominated The Naked Island won the Grand Prix at the Moscow International Film Festival (where Luchino Visconti was a jury member).
+It is now considered to be one of Shindô’s major works, and its success saved his film company from bankruptcy.
+The Masters of Cinema Series is proud to release The Naked Island for the first time on Blu-ray in the UK.